-Information about your xSeries or IntelliStation system and preinstalled software, if any, is available in the documentation that comes with your system.
-That documentation includes printed documents, online documents, readme files, and help files.
+Information about your IBM system and preinstalled software, if any, is available in the documents that come with your system.
+This includes printed books, online documents, readme files, and help files.
 See the troubleshooting information in your system documentation for instructions for using the diagnostic programs.
 The troubleshooting information or the diagnostic programs might tell you that you need additional or updated device drivers or other software.
-IBM[®] maintains pages on the World Wide Web where you can get the latest technical information and download device drivers and updates.
-To access these pages, go to the Web site at: